BPYap/Question-Generation/README.md

 ```

 ### Configuration file
 This script reads all configuration settings from a single yaml file.
 To get started, copy the provided `sample.yml` file in `config/experiments/` folder and modify the value of each parameter accordingly.
-Each parameter (other than the general configurations) is prefixed by the name of pipeline component that consumes the parameter.
+Each parameter (other than the general configurations) is prefixed by the name of pipeline component that consumes it.
 For example, `bootstrap_corpus-sentence_encoder` indicates parameter `sentence_encoder` is consumed by the `bootstrap_corpus` pipeline.

 There are in total 6 types of configuration parameter:
 ##### general